 Advanced bladder cancer

 50-70 mg per m2 body surface area per cycle once every 3-4 weeks, depending on prior cancer treatment.
-Lower initial dose may be used in heavily pre-treated patients.
+A lower initial dose may be used in heavily pre-treated patients.

 Common dosing schedule: